Weight Balancing on Boundaries: Distinct weights

-Observe that the only possible location $q_1$ of weight $w_1$ should be one of the two reflex vertices since its reflection $-2q_1$ should be written as a convex combination of other points on $\bd P$, and hence contained in $\conv(P)$.
+Observe that the only possible location $q_1$ of weight $w_1$ is one of the two reflex vertices since its reflection $-2q_1$ can be written as a convex combination of other points on $\bd P$, and is hence contained in $\conv(P)$.
 That is, $-2q_1$ lies on the midpoint of an edge of $\conv(P)$ (without loss of generality, we may assume it is the edge $e$ from $(-2,2)$ to $(2,2)$).
-In particular, there is a solution if and only if we can place the remaining points in a way that their barycenter lies on the midpoint of $e$.
+In particular, there is a solution if and only if we can place the remaining points in a way that their barycenter lies on the midpoint of~$e$.

 Since the new target point lies on the edge $e$ of $\conv(P)$, the only possible location for the remaining points is $(-2,2)$ or $(2,2)$.
 Moreover, the barycenter becomes the midpoint if and only if the weights are equally divided.
-Thus, the PARTITION problem is reduced to the balancing location problem.
-Since PARTITION is NP-complete, we conclude that detecting the existence of a balancing location is also NP-complete. \end{proof}
+Thus, the \PARTITION problem is reduced to the balancing location problem.
+Since \PARTITION is NP-complete, detecting the existence of a balancing location is NP-hard. \end{proof}